 - There is no charge for electronic check payments.

-- You may also pay online by using a credit card (Visa, MasterCard, Discover or American Express).
-However, there are convenience fees when paying by credit card.
+- You may also pay online by using a credit or debit card (Visa, MasterCard, Discover or American Express).
+However, there are convenience fees when paying by credit or debit card.
+Current convenience fees for both Credit and Debit card transactions can be seen by visiting our on line payment site by clicking HERE.

 - Electronic payments can be made 24/7 - Payments are accepted up until 11:59 p.m.
 Pacific Time on the delinquency date.